LeDevNovice/reading-notes/Effective_Typescript_2nd_Edition/Item1.md

 # Effective TypeScript - 2nd Edition
-## Item 1 - Undertand the relationship between TypeScript and JavaScript
+## Item 1 - Understand the relationship between TypeScript and JavaScript

 When we talk about TypeScript code, it's important to remember that what actually gets executed is JavaScript after it has been compiled.